-Interestingly, it isn't just a goddess-like glow women are after: If you have acne or psoriasis, or suffer from a vitamin D deficiency, you may have come across information (likely unregulated) that lists tanning-bed use as an appropriate solution — but the experts say otherwise.
-"There are no health benefits to using tanning beds at home or in a salon," Dr. Kluk says.
-"Vitamin D can be obtained through diet or supplementation, so this argument doesn’t stand up."
-And the same goes for acne.
+It isn't just a bronzed glow that people want from tanning beds.
+If you have acne or psoriasis, or suffer from a vitamin D deficiency, you may have come across information (most likely unregulated) that lists tanning bed use as an appropriate solution — but the experts argue differently.
+"There are no health benefits to using sunbeds at home or in a tanning salon," explains consultant dermatologist Justine Kluk.
+"Vitamin D can be obtained through diet or supplementation so this argument doesn’t stand up."

 Dr. Kluk reports that most dermatologists will see patients in their clinics who have developed skin cancer or premature skin aging as a direct effect of using tanning beds.
 The serious skin cancer risk is why it’s paramount to keep a close eye on any moles you have on your body.
 "Concern arises when any new or existing mole increases in size or changes in shape or color, particularly if darker colors start to appear," says Dr. Kluk.
 "Persistent itching or bleeding from a mole are also indicators that an urgent visit to the doctor or dermatologist is needed."
 Dr. Kluk believes that tanning beds should be outlawed, as does Refinery29.
 That's why we've launched a petition calling on the U.S. Food and Drug Administration (FDA) to finalize rules first proposed in 2015 that would prevent minors from using tanning beds and require an acknowledgement of the associated risks from adult users, among other changes.